 “Overall, we believe our investments have been leveraged to further the company’s commitments and benefit the country,” the bank said in its statement.

 You would think with all the problems facing embattled CEO Ken Lewis, Bank of America would run, not walk, away from the ACORN imbroglio.
 The “statement” cited by McClatchy does not appear on the Bank of America website, or anywhere else on the web.
-Presumably, it was provided to McClatchy in response to its request …
+Presumably, it was provided to McClatchy in response to its request for …

 Bank of America has received $45 billion in taxpayer TARP funds, and has slashed its dividend to a penny.
 Yet it is one of ACORN and its affiliates’ biggest funders.